 Using BASF’s Corporate Typeface

-We use the twelve fonts of New Helvetica shown here because of their excellent legibility and their timeless design features.
+We use the eight fonts of New Helvetica shown here because of their excellent legibility and their timeless design features.
 They are well suited for all topics and themes we address.

 Any of these fonts can be used if no exceptions have been defined for the media you are creating.

 All companies operating under the BASF corporate brand use the corporate typeface.
 Other companies may have different rules.

 Note: Helvetica Condensed type faces have been dropped due to license restrictions and are no longer to be used.